mak3-it-happ3n/Front-End-Explained/Angular1.md

       });`

-## Link to the view & the controller
+## Link to the view/template & the controller
 In _index.html_ link to the view (generated via yeoman) in the _div_ where you want to include it.

 `<div ng-include="'views/menu.html'" ng-controller="MenuCtrl as menu"></div>`